MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server/WorldInitializeAfterEvent.md

 > [!CAUTION]
 > This class is still in pre-release.
 Its signature may change or it may be removed in future releases.

 Contains information and methods that can be used at the initialization of the scripting environment for a World.
-Also, use the supplied propertyRegistry object to register any dynamic properties, within the scope of the World Initialize execution.